 | Premium Plus (2 TB) | $9.99 | $99.99 | $399 |

-The Starter (Lite) plan of pCloud offers 100 GB of cloud storage and 100 GB of shared link traffic.
-It costs $1.99/month.
-However, you’ll find the most value in its lifetime plans.
-I personally have its 2 TB lifetime plan that I’ve been using for the last few years!
+They have introduced their new Ultra plans with a massive 10 GB of storage space.
+Honestly, you’ll find the most value in its lifetime plans.
+I personally have the 2 TB lifetime plan that I’ve been using for the last few years!

 If you are planning to share cloud storage with your family members, you can check out its Family plans.